2023 Solar Incentives Guide for Beverly Hills, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: You can sign a net metering contract with your Beverly Hills utility company, that may apply to all or a percentage of the excess electricity your solar panels generate.
-Your utility company will then subtract this value from your monthly utility bill.
+• Net Metering: You can sign a net metering agreement with your Beverly Hills utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
+Your utility company will then deduct this value from your utility bill each month.

 Best Regional Coverage